linkerd/website/linkerd.io/content/blog/why-linkerd-doesnt-use-envoy.md

 Envoy is a flexible and general-purpose proxy, and that's much of the reason for its popularity.
 You can use Envoy as an ingress, as an egress, as a service mesh sidecar, and in many other ways.
-But with this flexibility comes complexity:
+But with this flexibility comes complexity.
-Envoy is a complex project.

 As a point of comparison, as of November 2020, the Envoy repo weighs in at **172 KLOC** of C++ code, with a "complexity score" (measured in terms of branches and loops) of **19k**.[^3] By contrast, Linkerd2-proxy comes in at **30 KLOC** and has a complexity score of **1.5k**.
-In other words: the Linkerd2-proxy codebase is 5 times smaller than Envoy and its complexity is ten times less than Envoy's.[^4]
+In other words: the Linkerd2-proxy codebase is 5 times smaller than Envoy and, by this measure, its complexity is ten times less than Envoy's.[^4]

 This isn't an apples-to-apples calculation, of course.
 It doesn't capture the libraries or dependencies outside the repos; the complexity score numbers are